DarkPark/jscs/readme.md

 ```

 When programatically building up complicated strings, use [Array.join](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join).
 String concatenation is good for simple cases.
-> Modern browsers are optimized to do string concatenations so performance is not an issue anymore. [jsPerf](http://stackoverflow.com/questions/7299010/why-is-string-concatenation-faster-than-array-join).
+> Modern browsers are optimized to do string concatenations so performance is [not an issue](http://stackoverflow.com/questions/7299010/why-is-string-concatenation-faster-than-array-join) anymore.

 ```javascript
 // good